Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 19 Common Blue Damselfly

-20 Goblet-marked Damselfly; formerly known as Coenagrion lindeni and latterly Cercion lindenii B, C
+20 Goblet-marked Damselfly; formerly known as Coenagrion lindeni and latterly Cercion lindenii B

 21 Small Red-eyed Damselfly